Richmond-Innsbrook Campus Opens Business Center

 - Launch Simulator - Building simulated businesses

 One such business owner who plans to visit the center soon is Anthony Mijares.
 He's a 2017 ECPI University Business graduate who recently started his own company, SignScapes.
-Having donated all the graphics at the center, he was on hand for the February grand opening.
+Having donated all the graphics at the center, he was present for the February grand opening.
 "New business owners often have to learn lessons the hard way," he says.
 "A resource like Launch is going to be a real asset for my company.
-I can come here with a business issue and get a whole team of students and faculty that will help me map out a course of action, all at no cost!
+I can come here with a business issue and get a whole team of students and faculty that will help me map out a course of action, all at no cost!"

-While Launch will most certainly benefit local businesses, it provides ECPI University students myriad opportunities to apply what they are learning in class to real-world business solutions.
+While Launch will most certainly benefit local businesses, it provides opportunities for ECPI University students to apply what they are learning in class to real-world business solutions.
 Business student Jerimiah Wood has been actively involved setting up the center and says he's already picked up some valuable lessons.
 "Just getting to where we are now required that we really hone our soft skills, a lot of communication and plenty of teamwork," he says.

 Building on ECPI University's commitment to interdisciplinary education, this center will involve not just Business students, but Computer and Information Science students as well.
 "These two professions heavily influence one another," says Business student Zach Mays.
 "Data, analytics, and technology are the life blood of successful organizations."

-Business Program Director Alvin Fowlkes says Launch will augment what students learn in the classroom through providing real world examples, opportunities and engagement.
+Business Program Director Alvin Fowlkes says Launch will augment what students learn in the classroom through providing real world examples, opportunities, and engagement.
 "It's all about collaboration, innovation, and education."